rh-mobb/documentation/docs/aro/gpu/README.md

    jq '.spec.template.spec.providerSpec.value.vmSize = "Standard_NC4as_T4_v3"' gpu_machineset.json | sponge gpu_machineset.json
    ```

-1. Change the spec.template.spec.providerSpec.value.zone to match the desired zone from Azure
+8. Change the spec.template.spec.providerSpec.value.zone to match the desired zone from Azure

     ```bash
     jq '.spec.template.spec.providerSpec.value.zone = "1"' gpu_machineset.json | sponge gpu_machineset.json
     ```

-1. Delete the .status section of the yaml file
+9. Delete the .status section of the yaml file

    ```bash
    jq 'del(.status)' gpu_machineset.json | sponge gpu_machineset.json
    ```

-1. Verify the other data in the yaml file.
+10. Verify the other data in the yaml file.

    >ARO is not managed by OCM yet, so you must create a machine set to add GPU workers.

 ### Create GPU machine set

+These steps will create the new GPU machine.
+It may take 10-15 minutes to provision a new GPU machine.
+If this step fails, please login to the azure portal and ensure you didn't run across availability issues.
+You can go "Virtual Machines" and search for the worker name you created above to see the status of VMs.

 1. Create GPU Machine set